Hôtel de Besenval: The legend, La Source and the remains of the nymphaeum

 The remains of the nymphaeum in the basement of the Hôtel de Besenval as seen in 2018 (measurements of the surface area: 13.00 m x 6.00 m).
 The slightly different colours of the floor plates still indicate the location of the former pool.
 The elliptical pool was 3.50 meters in diameter and was surrounded by 12 columns in the Tuscan order, four of which were free-standing.
-The wall and ceiling panelling, the columns, the sculptures and the furniture were all made of Pierre de Tonnerre.
+The wall and ceiling panelling, the columns, the sculptures and the furniture were all made from Pierre de Tonnerre.

 One of the four vases (height: 1.07 m) with dancing satyrs made by Claude Michel for the niches of the nymphaeum.
 The four vases were exhibited three times in different residences: First in the Hôtel de Besenval, then in the Château de Digoine and then in the Hôtel de Sourdeval-Demachy, also called Hôtel de Wendel after its former owner Maurice de Wendel.
 Since 1986, all four vases have been part of the collections of the Louvre.

-Regarding the use of the nymphaeum, already contemporary observers noted that although the pool was filled with hot water, the basement itself was ice cold.
-Therefore, the nymphaeum was probably only used to a limited extent as a place for love adventures.
-In addition, it was said that the pool was actually only used once, by a soldier of the Swiss Guards who died of pneumonia shortly afterwards.
+Contemporary observers already noted that, although the pool was filled with hot water, the basement itself was ice cold.
+Therefore, the nymphaeum was likely used only to a limited extent as a setting for amorous encounters.
+It was also said that the pool was used only once, by a soldier of the Swiss Guards who died of pneumonia shortly afterwards.
 However, this may just be a popular legend, as Borgniart also installed a heating system in the nymphaeum.
 Nonetheless, we don't know how efficient the heating system was.
 What we do know is that humidity was a problem and that it damaged the stones.
 Anne Louise Brongniart, née Degrémont (1744–1829), already reported about this in a letter dated 3 September 1793 to her husband, Alexandre-Théodore Brongniart, after her visit to the Hôtel de Besenval.